HUST-NingKang-Lab/EXPERT/README.md

 EXPERT's fantastic function is its automatic generalization of fundamental models, which allows non-deep-learning users to modify the models just in terminal, without the need of any programming skill.
 Here we need to generalize a fundamental model (the disease model trained for quantifying contributions from hosts with different disease-associated biomes, refer to our preprint for details) for monitoring the progression of colorectal cancer (CRC).

-- microbial source tracking, cross-validation,
+- microbial source tracking
+- cross-validation

 Please follow our instructions below and make sure all these commands were run on Linux/Mac OSX platform.
 You may also need to [install Anaconda](https://docs.anaconda.com/anaconda/install/) before we start.